hardikpnsp/TAOCP/Book/Volume1/Chapter1 - Basic Concepts/Exercises/ch01_subtopic01.md

 so in the next step: m = n and n = r &rarr; m' = n, n' = r = m. so m and n are swapped and from now onwards m' > n'

+### 3. Change Algorithm E

+> Change [Algorithm E](../1.1%20-%20Algorithms/v01_ch01_n001.md) (for the sake of efficiency) so that all trivial replacement operations such as "m &larr; n" are avoided.
+Write this new algorithm in the style of Algorithm E, and call it Algorithm F.

+current algorithm E:

+1. r = m % n
+2. m &larr; n, n &larr; r
+3. r = m % n
+4. m &larr; n, n &larr; r
+5. ...

+Try to improve efficiency

+1. r = m % n
+2. m &larr; r
+3. r = n % m
+4. n &larr; r
+5. r = m % n
+6. m &larr; r
+7. r = n % m
+8. n &larr; r
+9. ...

+**Solution**

+**Algorithm F**: Improved version of Algorithm E. reduced replacement operations by half.

+> F1.
+[Find Remainder] Divide m by n and let r be the remainder.
+> F2.
+[Is r 0?]
+If r = 0, terminate algorithm, n is the answer. else go to F3.
+> F3.
+[Reduce] m &larr; r
+> F4.
+[Find Remainder] Divide n by m and let r be the remainder.
+> F5.
+[Is r 0 ?]
+If r = 0, terminate algorithm, m is the answer. else go to F6.
+> F6.
+[Reduce] n &larr; r, go to F1.